Crownpeak/DXM-Angular-SDK/README.md

 Crownpeak Digital Experience Management (DXM) Software Development Kit (SDK) for Angular has been constructed to assist the Single Page App developer in developing client-side applications that leverage DXM for content management purposes.

+---
+## Upgrading
+* If you're upgrading from a version before 2.1.0, please run the following before installing the new patch.
+    ```
+    yarn crownpeak upgrade
+    # or
+    npx crownpeak upgrade
+    ```
+* If you're upgrading to version 3.0.0 or higher, please note the change to asynchronous data loading, and include `*ngIf="isLoaded"` in your template.
+See the examples below.
+---

 ## Benefits
 * **Runtime libraries to handle communication with either Dynamic (DXM Dynamic Content API) or Static (On-disk JSON payload)